-The publication MAKING CIRCULAR ECONOMY COUNT - WHAT YOU CAN'T MEASURE, YOU CAN'T MANAGE has been funded by the SUN Institute Environment & Sustainability and is co-authored by acatech, the German Academy of Science and Engineering and SYSTEMIQ in collaboration with Kathrin Greiff, RWTH Aachen University and Svenja Jarchow, Technical University of Munich.
+The publication MAKING THE CIRCULAR ECONOMY COUNT has been funded by the SUN Institute Environment & Sustainability and is co-authored by acatech - National Academy of Science and Engineering and SYSTEMIQ in collaboration with Kathrin Greiff, RWTH Aachen University and Svenja Jarchow, the Technical University of Munich.

 The report team is deeply grateful to the individuals who have generously contributed their time and energy to inform the report.
-We wish to thank the following people: Arturo de la Fuente (Eurostat), Philip Nuss (German Environment Agency, (UBA)), Glenn A. Aguilar-Hernandez (Institute of Environmental Sciences, Leiden University), Franco Donati (Institute of Environmental Sciences, Leiden University), Miguel Rodriguez (University of Vigo) and Michael Saidani (University of Illinois at Urbana-Champaign).
+We wish to thank the following people: Arturo de la Fuente (Eurostat), Philip Nuss (German Environment Agency, UBA), Glenn A. Aguilar-Hernandez (Institute of Environmental Sciences, Leiden University), Franco Donati (Institute of Environmental Sciences, Leiden University), Franco Donati (Institute of Environmental Sciences, Leiden University of Vigo) and Michael Saidani (the University of Illinois at Urbana-Champaign).

-Contributors and their respective organisations do not necessarily endorse all findings or recommendations of this report.
+Contributors and their respective organisations do not necessarily endorse all the findings or recommendations of this report.